arCABAL/agtg/README.md

 2. Download the two folders `grubfont` and `grubfontbbg` from the linked grubfonts github project (packages @ 77efb77) and put them both inside sauerbraten/packages.

+3. Download the folder `awesomefont` and put it inside sauerbraten/packages

-3. Add the following line to your autoexec.cfg inside your sauerbraten directory:
+4. Add the following line to your autoexec.cfg, which is inside your sauerbraten directory:

 	`exec agtg.cfg`

+If this is the first script you've wanted to add to Sauerbraten, you won't have an "autoexec.cfg" file, in that case, simply add an empty textfile called "autoexec.cfg" and add the line.

 ### Method 2: Use git.